3d $\mathcal{N}=4$ Gauge Theories on an Elliptic Curve: Boundary Amplitudes

 Let us now discuss the interpretation of the boundary wavefunctions in terms of equivariant elliptic cohomology.
 We have already seen that the boundary amplitudes $\la \al | B\ra$ transform as sections of holomorphic line bundles on $E_{T_f}^{(\al)}$ that glue to a section of a holomorphic line bundle on $E_T(X)$.
 The wavefunction repackages this information using the gauge theory description of $E_T(X)$ described in section~\ref{sec:spectral-curve-gauge}.

 First note that the auxiliary Dirichlet boundary conditions break the gauge symmetry, leaving a boundary $G$ flavour symmetry, which we have denoted $G_{\partial}$.
 The corresponding wavefunction $\la D_F(s) | B\ra$ therefore transforms as a section of a line bundle on the spectral curve $E_{T_f} \times E_G$, where the flat connection $s$ parametrises $E_G$.
-The associated boundary amplitudes obtained by setting $s = s_\al$, \be \la \al | B \ra = \la D_F(s_\al) | B \ra \, , \ee represent the equivariant elliptic cohomology class obtained by pull back via the inclusion $\iota : E_T(X) \hookrightarrow E_F \times E_G$.
+The associated boundary amplitudes obtained by setting $s = s_\al$, \be \la \al | B \ra = \la D_F(s_\al) | B \ra \, , \ee represent the equivariant elliptic cohomology class obtained by pull back via the inclusion $c : E_T(X) \hookrightarrow E_F \times E_G$.
+In the mathematics literature we reference, \textit{e.g.} \cite{Aganagic:2016jmx, Smirnov:2018drm, Smirnov:2020lhm, Rimanyi:2019zyi} equivariant elliptic cohomology classes are often given in this `off-shell' form, as classes on $E_{T_f} \times E_G$, with the pull back implicit.